-During the public comment period, which runs from January 15, 2024 through February 13, 2024, the State is making the draft plan available to the public for review.
-The State will also hold a public hearing, as a combination of virtual and in person, on January 31, 2024.
-Notice of the availability of the draft plan and the public hearing was published in The State, the Charleston Post & Courier and the Greenville News on January 14, 2024, in addition to being posted on www.cdbgSC.com.
+During the public comment period, which ran from December 30, 2024 through January 15, 2025, the State made the draft plan available to the public for review.
+The State also held a public hearing, as a combination of virtual and in person, on January 16, 2025.
+Notice of the availability of the draft plan and the public hearing was published in The State on December 29, 2024 and also posted on www.cdbgSC.com.
 The notice provided instructions on how to provide comments regarding the Plan, and this will also be discussed during the public hearing.
-The public hearing will provide an opportunity for citizens participating to make comments for the record.
+The public hearing provided an opportunity for citizens participating to make comments for the record.

-Any comments received will be summarized in the final Plan, along with the State's responses.
+Any comments received have been summarized in this final Plan, along with the State's responses.